- + 61Images

 Considering both the pros and cons leads us to the conclusion that the Kicks is a car for those who are looking for a properly stylish compact SUV.
 It’s for those who appreciate quality and are either buying an additional smaller (relatively) car for the family or want to upgrade their drive experience from an already premium sub-compact vehicle.
-While Nissan is expected to price it in the Rs 10-15 lakh range, if it it manages to top it out at Rs 12 lakh, the Kicks can appeal to a wider buyer set as it would then play the value card as well.

 The Kicks’ overall design is funky and it would go well with those who like their car to stand out from the crowd.
 It’s available in dual-tone exterior colour schemes, and with colours that are bright and youthful.
 It’s got LED headlamps and position lamps, and these make it look modern.
 The front-end looks squarish, especially the way the headlamps, bonnet and fog lamps come together.
 The Nissan V-Motion grille at the front also looks bold.
 The rear, with those boomerang tail lamps, is unlike any other car you would have seen before in India; it properly stands out.